 The EcoTarium offers these animals permanent homes where they are ensured to get the food, medical treatment and daily care they need to continue to have a good quality of life.

-Animals come to the museum from a variety of sources, including the Tufts University Wildlife Clinic, the Massachusetts Division of Fisheries and Wildlife or other wildlife or conservation organizations.
-New animals are arriving frequently.
+Animals come to the museum from a variety of sources, including the Tufts University Wildlife Clinic, the Massachusetts Division of Fisheries and Wildlife, or other wildlife and conservation organizations.

-Currently, the museum is home to a number of animals, including red foxes, river otters, bald eagles, owls, snakes, turtles, a turkey vulture, tropical birds, and more.
-The presence of these animals throughout the museum and grounds allows wildlife educators and caretakers to illustrate relationships between wildlife and people through programming and exhibits.
+Currently, the museum is home to a number of animals, including a red fox, river otter, bald eagles, owls, snakes, turtles, a turkey vulture, small native mammals, and more.
+The presence of these animals throughout the museum and grounds allows Wildlife staff and trained Educators to illustrate relationships between wildlife and people through programming and exhibits.

-Animals living at the EcoTarium are also the focus of popular and educational museum programs including Birds of Prey, Wild Toys, public feedings and animal encounters as well as special events.
+Animals living at the EcoTarium are also the focus of popular and educational museum programs including Keeper Chats, informal programming and animal encounters.

-Exhibits such as Freshwater Ecosystems provide recreated wetland habitats for fish, insects, reptiles and an opossum, while allowing the public an opportunity to see and understand how different species interact within New England's ponds, swamps, bogs and marshes.
+Exhibits such as Freshwater Ecosystems provide recreated wetland habitats for amphibians, reptiles, and mammals like the opossum, while allowing the public an opportunity to see and understand how different species interact within New England's ponds, swamps, bogs and marshes.